 2012:Summer holiday expedition from Albania, ZA/Z35M using SGC-2020 at 25 W and 1/2 size G5RV; and activity as DL/Z35M from Germany using K1 and 1/4 wire antenna from appartment, and SOTA activation from German Alps using battery powered FT-817ND and vertical.

-In 2001, Vlado decided to run personal QSO Marathon with the aim of seeing how many radio contacts (QSOs) can be made in one year, using only home station and personal callsign - Z35M.
+In 2001, Vlado decided to run personal QSO Marathon with the aim of seeing how many QSOs (radio contacts) can be made in one year, using only home station and personal callsign, Z35M.
 The final result after 12 months of operation was 43.300 QSOs !
 This, as far as could be determined, is the European one-year QSO record (single operator, one year, one call sign) and third best in the world.
 The better known results are those of VP6BR (a DX-pedition from Pitcairn Island), operated by OH2BR in 2000, with 56.059 QSOs, and KV4AA (SK), who made 48.100 QSOs in 1978 from Virgin Islands.
-This operation was not a DXpedition, and the Republic of Macedonia, Z3 is not listed among the 100 most wanted DXCC entities.
+This operation was not a DXpedition, and that the Republic of Macedonia, Z3 is not listed among the 100 most wanted DXCC entities.
 At the same time, it is the best result ever achieved from any main-land location.
-At that time Vlado, Z35M was 35 years old, had a full-time job and family obligations, and managed to fulfill other social and personal activities.
+At that time Vlado was 35 years old, had a full-time job and family obligations, and managed to fulfill other social and personal activities.
 Out of 365 days in the year, he was active in 350 and spent around 1.000 hours on the air.
-The average daily rate was 118,6 QSOs, and approximately three in ten contacts were with DX stations outside Europe.
+The avarage daily rate was 118,6 QSOs, and approximately three in ten contacts were with DX stations outside Europe.
 The article of Z35M: "A Personal QSO Marathon: 43.300 QSOs in One Year" was published in CQ Amateur Radio, May 2005.